tylerlowrey/tylerlowrey/README.md

 </p>

 # Hello There!
 My name is Tyler Lowrey and I am a senior in Computer Science at Clemson University.
-If you are currently hiring, I am available for work starting in August and willing to relocate.
+If you are currently hiring, I am available for work starting in August and I am willing to relocate.

 ## Connect With Me
 :link: [LinkedIn](https://www.linkedin.com/in/tylerlowrey/) &nbsp;&nbsp;:email: [Contact@TylerLowrey.com](mailto:contact@tylerlowrey.com)